jleft/node-stressful-journey/README.md

 ## Configuration

 To execute a stress test, you need to provide the journey to test.
-This is specified as a JS module which exports an array of steps.
+This is specified as a JS module which exports an array of steps (see [`test/example.js`](https://github.com/chrisprice/node-stressful-journey/blob/master/test/example.js) for an example).

-###request
+`type: 'request'`

 The most common step is a request.
 An HTTP request will be issued and the step will only succeed if the status code is `200`, the content-type is `application/json` and the response is valid JSON.
 A simple example is -